-Bleeding manifestations have occurred in some patients receiving β -lactam antibiotics.
-These reactions sometimes have been associated with abnormalities of coagulation tests such as clotting time, platelet aggregation and prothrombin time, and are more likely to occur in patients with renal failure (see section 4.5 Interaction with Other Medicinal Products and Other Forms of Interaction).
+Bleeding manifestations have occurred in some patients receiving $\beta$ -lactam antibiotics.
+These reactions sometimes have been associated with abnormalities of coagulation tests such as clotting time, platelet aggregation and prothrombin time, and are more likely to occur in patients with renal failure (see section 4.5).
 If bleeding manifestations occur, the antibiotic should be discontinued and appropriate therapy instituted.